Thor: Love and Thunder: Writing

 In August, Waititi was reported to have completed a script for the film, but he denied this later that month.
-While promoting his film Jojo Rabbit in October, Waititi said he had completed the first draft of the screenplay, but the story would change throughout filming and editing.
+While promoting his film Jojo Rabbit (2019) in October, Waititi said he had completed the first draft of the screenplay, but the story would change throughout filming and editing.
 He was unsure if the film would include the storyline from Aaron's run in which Foster suffers from breast cancer, which he said was a powerful part of the comics.
 Portman later said Foster's treatment from cancer would be explored in the film.
 Waititi added that Marvel was still discussing how much time would pass between Endgame and Love and Thunder, and that this would affect whether Thor is still carrying the extra weight he is depicted with in Endgame, which earned him the nicknames "Fat Thor" and "Bro Thor".
 Waititi did note that he wanted to "keep changing it up with Thor.
 He's so interesting when he's changing all the time."
 The film is set eight years after Thor and Foster broke up, around 2024.
-Waititi also acknowledged fans "shipping" Valkyrie with Carol Danvers / Captain Marvel but said he did not intend to include a romantic relationship between the pair because he would rather surprise fans than do something by popular demand.
+Waititi also acknowledged fans "shipping" Valkyrie with Brie Larson's Carol Danvers / Captain Marvel but said he did not intend to include a romantic relationship between the pair because he would rather surprise fans than do something by popular demand.
 Jennifer Kaytin Robinson was hired to work on the film's screenplay with Waititi in February 2020.
 Waititi received sole screenplay credit on the film's theatrical poster, with Robinson credited with him for the story, before the final credits from the Writers Guild of America credited both Waititi and Robinson as the film's writers.

 Thor: Love and Thunder follows Thor as he attempts to find inner peace, but must return to action and recruit Valkyrie, Korg, and Foster to stop Gorr the God Butcher from eliminating all gods.
 Four or five drafts of the screenplay had been completed by mid-April 2020, when Waititi said the sequel was "so over the top now in the very best way" and would make Ragnarok look like a "run of the mill, very safe film" by doubling down on its crazier aspects.
 He wanted to up the ante and make the film as if "10-year-olds told us what should be in a movie and we said yes to every single thing."
 Waititi added that the film would explore more of Korg's Kronan culture and indicated that it would include the Space Sharks alien race from the comics.
 He expressed interest in featuring the character Beta Ray Bill, but was unsure at that point if he would.
-The film also features Falligar the Behemoth, one of the gods slain by Gorr, the cosmic wish-granting entity Eternity, Thor's magical goats Toothgnasher and Toothgrinder, based on the Norse mythological animals Tanngrisnir and Tanngnjóstr, and Warsong, Valkyrie's winged steed.
-The steed was renamed from Aragorn as in the comics to Warsong for Love and Thunder, after previously appearing unnamed in Ragnarok and Endgame.